martharobinson/simsearch/README.md

 ## Vector Search Lookup

-This project uses CLIP embeddings and FAISS for fast image similarity search.
+This project uses CLIP embeddings for fast image similarity search.
 Gallery image embeddings are precomputed and stored in a CSV file.
-At runtime, these embeddings are loaded and indexed using FAISS’s HNSW (Hierarchical Navigable Small World Graph) algorithm for efficient nearest neighbor search.
+At runtime, these embeddings are loaded and indexed using [hnswlib](https://github.com/nmslib/hnswlib), a high-performance library for approximate nearest neighbor search based on Hierarchical Navigable Small World (HNSW) graphs.
+See `simsearch/vector_search.py` for implementation details.

 **How the lookup works:**

 1. The query image is encoded into a CLIP embedding.
 2. The embedding is normalized to a unit vector (for cosine similarity).
-3. FAISS searches for the top-k most similar gallery images using cosine similarity.
+3. The system searches for the top-k most similar gallery images using cosine similarity via hnswlib's HNSW index.

 ![Project architecture](diagrams/Architecture.png)